Austin Ekeler Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- In his only career matchups, Ekeler had 35 rushing yards versus the Eagles, 26.5 fewer than his over/under in Sunday's game.
+- Against the Eagles, Ekeler's 35 rushing yards in his lone career matchup are 26.5 fewer than his over/under in Sunday's game.

-- Ekeler ran for a touchdown in that matchup against the Eagles.
+- Ekeler ran for a touchdown in that contest against the Eagles.

-- The Eagles have the NFL's 23rd-ranked defense against the run, giving up 123.5 yards per game.
+- The Eagles allow 123.5 yards per game on the ground, the NFL's 23rd-ranked rush defense.

-- This year the Eagles are ranked 24th in the league in rushing touchdowns allowed (nine).
+- The Chargers are up against the NFL's 24th-ranked defense when it comes to rushing TDs conceded (nine this year).

 Recent Performances

-- Ekeler has rushed for 137 yards on 34 carries (45.7 yards per game) with three touchdowns on the ground over his last three games.
+- In his last three games, Ekeler has taken 34 carries for 137 yards (45.7 per game) and three touchdowns.

 Ekeler's Los Angeles Teammates